Strawberry Blueberry Chicken Salad

 - When done remove the chicken from the oven.
 Let sit one minute to cool, then cut in strips and place on salad.
 Top with crumbled blue cheese and crumbled pecans.

 Yesterday, I ate a similar salad at a different restaurant.
-Their variation was they added a few thin slices of pineapple and some mandarin orange slices.
+Their variation was that they added a few thin slices of pineapple and some mandarin orange slices.
 They used regular pecans instead of the honey-glazed pecans.
 I must say, it was very good too.

 Questions & Answers